Pwn20wn/Crypto-Hardware-Wallet/README.md

 ![Alt text](imgs/step20_QRcode.png)

+## Send Crypto from CoinBase to Offline Wallet
 While your QR code is up on your laptop screen you will need to follow the steps below:
 Go to Coinbase Dashboard
 click on Send